President And Michelle Obama Were Not Invited To Kate Middleton And Prince William’s 2011 Wedding

-When Prince William married Kate Middleton on April 29, 2011, neither President Barack Obama nor his wife, Michelle Obama were invited.
+When Prince William married Kate Middleton on April 29, 2011, neither President Barack Obama nor his wife, Michelle Obama was invited.
 What was the reason for not inviting the then President of the United States?
 And why did Nancy Reagan attend Prince Charles and Princess Diana’s wedding, as well as Prince Andrew’s wedding to Sarah Ferguson?

-According to an article published by the Daily Mail back on February 2011, 1,900 guests were invited to the wedding of Prince Charles to Diana Spencer, but this invitation was not sent to the Obamas.
+According to an article published by the Daily Mail back on February 2011, 1,900 guests were invited to the wedding of Prince William to Kate Middleton, but this invitation was not sent to the Obamas.

 They explained that the Obamas were not invited to the wedding of Kate Middleton to Prince William because of the high cost of security for the President of the United States.

 Over 40 heads of state were “personally invited” by the Queen.
-Those who received the special gold embossed invitations included Australia, Canada, New Zealand, as well as some of those royal descendants of Queen Victoria and Prince Albert from Denmark, Greece, Norway Spain and Sweden.
+Those who received the special gold-embossed invitations included Australia, Canada, New Zealand, as well as some of those royal descendants of Queen Victoria and Prince Albert from Denmark, Greece, Norway Spain, and Sweden.

 Yet, then French President Nicolas Sarkozy and his wife were not invited, nor was Prince William’s aunt, Sarah Ferguson.
 Snubbing the Duchess of York, Prince Andrew’s ex-wife, and Princess Eugenie and Beatrice’s mom later resulted in a tearful episode of Oprah.

 Instead, the Obamas were invited to a UK state meeting in May 2011.
-According to The Guardian, during this visit, the Duke and Duchess of Cambridge had “their first royal duty as a married couple.”
+According to the Guardian, during this visit, the Duke and Duchess of Cambridge had “their first royal duty as a married couple.”

 The Obamas visit to London had been the first visit from an American president since 2003.
 The special bond between the Obamas and Queen Elizabeth was cemented in this trip.